 A minimum of nine courses is required to complete the major.
 Please note that as of January 2018 Major requirements have changed, beginning with the Class of 2020.
 Please consult with the department if there are any questions.

 Two American Studies Core courses.

 The following two courses are ordinarily required:

-AMST UN1010 Introduction to American Studies HIST UN2478 U.S. Intellectual History, 1865 To the Present or AMST UN3930 Topics in American Studies
+AMST UN1010 Introduction to American Studies HIST UN2478 US INTELLECTUAL HIST 1865- or AMST UN3930